Take the San Francisco Lands End Hike, and discover gorgeous views of the rugged Pacific Coast and Golden Gate Bridge along the Lands End Trail.

 - Stay on the marked trails.
 Side trails along the cliffs are dangerous.

 - Bring a sweatshirt or jacket.
 If the fog rolls in, it’s gets really chilly, really fast.

 - ADA Accessible: The trail section between the Lands End Lookout Visitor Center and the Mile Rock Overlook is ADA accessible.
 This trail section follows the roadbed built for the long gone Ferries & Cliff House Railroad, so it’s wide, smooth, and mostly flat.

 - Bikes are not allowed on the section between the Mile Rock Beach spur trail and Eagles Point.
 The trail is not well suited for them, because it’s narrow in places and there are lots of stairs.

 - Watch out for poison oak.
 Learn to recognize it with this Golden Gate National Parks Four-Season Field Guide to Poison Oak.

 - Dogs love the Lands End trail (on a leash).

 Why is This Location Called Lands End?

 The location of the trail is called Lands End because it was literally the end of the road.
-It was the westernmost end of the first cross-country highway.
-Lincoln Highway — completed in 1913 — went from New York’s Times Square to San Francisco and ended in the northwest part of the city where Lincoln Park is now.
+It was the westernmost end of Lincoln Highway, which was America’s first cross-country highway.
+It was completed in 1913 and went from New York’s Times Square to San Francisco.
+It ended in the northwest part of the city where Lincoln Park is now.